somaiaahmed/AURA/README.md

-# AI Business Analyst Chat Interface
+# Business Analyst AI Agent

 A modern, interactive web interface for the AI Business Analyst that helps gather and analyze business requirements through natural conversation.